 Spending too little time engaging with people at the point of execution can also lead some firms to pass up an acquisition that could have increased in value very quickly.
 Many of the operational issues that most impact revenue and costs boil down to a misalignment of people, process, and technology.
 These happen to be some of the issues that can be resolved the fastest when you have the right resources and expertise on your team.

-What if you could consistently minimize your purchase price for acquisitions while laying the foundation to increase valuation prior to divesting?
+What if you could consistently minimize your purchase price for acquisition while laying the foundation to increase valuation prior to divesting?

 Our clients find that by supplementing their own evaluations with Proudfoot’s Pre-Acquisition Assessment, they experience a much higher average return over time.
 It gives you an objective basis for negotiating down the purchase price as well as reliable forecasts for revenue and cost enhancement based on real-world benchmarks.